 February: Selecting & Building Raised Beds for Planting by Steve Mayer, Purdue Extension-Marion County.
 Reference: Lecture notes at bottom of page (password protected).

 March: Understanding the New Nutrition Facts Label by Christina Ferroli, Purdue Extension-Marion County.
 Reference: Lecture notes at bottom of page (password protected).

 April: Cover Crops in the Home Vegetable Garden: Lecture & Tour by Kevin Allison, Marion County Soil & Water Conservation District (MCSWCD).
 Reference: Handouts at bottom of page.

 May: Ecological Pest Management for the Vegetable Garden by Ginny Roberts, Purdue Extension-Marion County

 June: Top 10 Landscape Pests in Indiana during 2016 by Steve Mayer, Purdue Extension-Marion County (Wednesday, July 5, 2017, at noon)

 July: Foodscaping by Steve Mayer, Purdue Extension-Marion County (Friday, July 21, 2017, at noon)

-August: Topic TBD by Steve Mayer, Purdue Extension-Marion County (Tuesday, August 22, 2017, at noon)
+August: Plants We Liked this Year (in the Demonstration Garden) by Steve Mayer, Purdue Extension-Marion County (Tuesday, August 22, 2017, at noon)

 If you would like to participate in this program and require auxiliary aids/services because of a disability, please contact us immediately (MayerSL@purdue.edu or call 275-9290).